NguyenQuocThong2603/backend-mongodb/MongoDB.md

 Mongoose has a more powerful alternative called `populate()`, which lets you reference documents in other collections.

 Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s).
-We may populate a single document, multiple documents, a plain object, multiple plain objects, or all objects returned from a query.
-Let's look at some examples.

 ```js
 const mongoose = require('mongoose');